marcustkl/Fall-Sensor-with-MTR-and-MAX78000/README.md

 * Run project: `python host_main.py --device <device>` where `--device` specifies the serial port associated with the MAX78000EVKIT USB-to-UART bridge

+## Preparing the MetaTracker

+Ensure that the MetaTracker still has battery, by running `sudo python led.py`.
+If the led on the MetaTracker does not light up, replace the battery in the tracker with a new CR2450 coin cell.

+MAC Address of MetaTracker: `C5:DE:74:B6:AC:5F`

 ## Preparing the MAX78000EVKIT

 ### Deploy the MAX78000 project in this directory by following the instructions: